amperser/proselint/proselint/demo.md

+# Proselint
+Proselint places the world's greatest writers and editors by your side, where they whisper suggestions on how to improve your prose.
+You'll be guided by Bryan Garner, David Foster Wallace, Mark Twain, Chuck Palahniuk, Steve Pinker, Mary Norris, Elmore Leonard, Matthew Butterick, William Strunk, E.B.
+White, Philip Corbett, and the editorial staff of the world's finest literary magazines and newspapers.
+Others are on their way and will arrive shortly.
+Our goal is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to all authors in the form of a linter for prose.
+We call it Proselint.

 # Consistency
 This is a sentence!
 One space after a period.
 This is a sentence.
 Two spaces after a period.